RyanSquared/fusionscript/.topics/Syntax.md

   - **Note:** Numbers will be converted to a string if either operator is a string.

+### Ternary Expression

+The `?:` operator is the only operator that can currently be used in with a ternary expression; it works like it would in C but requires a `using ternary;` statement before the line.

 ## Names

 Names are how you access a variable.
 You can use any name that starts with an